pedro742k2/pedro742k2/README.md

 ---

-👀 I’m interested in learning new things every day, particularly in computer science, math and electronics.
-I love applying my knowledge in the field of engineering, finding new solutions to given issues.
+👀 I’m interested in learning new things every day, particularly in computer science, maths and electronics.
+I love applying my knowledge in the field of engineering, finding new solutions to given issues in electronics and software.

 ---